gulabd/UVITTools.jl/docs/src/index.md

 ### Saturation correction

 The FUV/NUV channels operate in the photon counting mode.
-If multiple photon events fall within $3\times 3$ pixels in a frame, then these photon events can be detected individually but recorded as arising due to a single photon.
+If multiple photon events fall within $3\times 3$ pixels in a frame, then these photon events can not be detected individually but recorded as arising due to a single photon.
 Such saturation of photon events cannot be avoided unless the photon rate per frame is much less than 1.
 Tandon et al. ([2017](https://iopscience.iop.org/article/10.3847/1538-3881/aa8451),[2020](https://iopscience.iop.org/article/10.3847/1538-3881/ab72a3)) have devised an algorithm to correct for the saturation.
 This algorithm is implemented in the `UVITTools.jl` function `uvit_saturation_corr`, which is called by the aperture photometry task `uvit_aphot` if the option for saturation correction is provided.
 The algorithm for the saturation correction is applicable to point sources only, and users need to use a circular extraction region of radius about 12 arcsec (see [Tandon et al. 2020](https://iopscience.iop.org/article/10.3847/1538-3881/ab72a3) for details).

 ### XSPEC/Sherpa compatible single channel spectral data and responses